 PetPeppy has designed the carrier to meet airline regulations.
 It claims airlines such as Alaska, American, Delta and Virgin America have all approved it for under the front cabin seat.
 It's only suitable for small dogs, but is a great choice that most pets will love.

 Quick Summary: If you want the option of providing more space for your pet, the expandable walls of the PetPeppy make it a great choice.
 The lack of a car seatbelt might be a problem though.

 The SturdiBag pet carrier is a slightly more expensive option that the first two on this list, but is made with premium-quality components and provides great comfort for your pet.

 There are several versions of the SturdiBag, but I prefer the heavy mesh version.
 It's a tough carrier made from durable fabric for withstanding claws and teeth.
-This makes it a great choice if your pup has a tendency to chew his bed or carrier.
+This makes it a great choice if your pup has a tendency to chew his bed or carrier (by the way, if you need a travel bed, click here for my top list).
 It's also built with bendable tension rods to give it a solid shape, while the fabric is machine washable.